busterswt/openstack-networking/One - Neutron Flat Networking.md

 ####Networking / Building a flat provider network in Neutron####

-Now that the infrastructure is in place and the bridges are configured, it’s time to proceed with the building of a flat provider network in Neutron.
+Now that the infrastructure is in place and the bridges are configured, it’s time to build a flat provider network in Neutron.
 Creating a flat provider network requires only two values: the name of the network and the provider bridge label.
 There are additional flags that can be specified, but these aren’t required for basic connectivity.

 Syntax: ````quantum net-create --provider:physical_network=<provider label> --provider:network_type=flat <network name>````